typeworld/typeworld/Python/Lib/typeWorld/README.md

 #### pdf

-URL of PDF file with type specimen and/or instructions for this particular.
+URL of PDF file with type specimen and/or instructions for this particular font.
 (See also: [Family.pdf](#user-content-class-family-attribute-pdf)

 Type: Str<br />
+Format: This resource may get downloaded and cached on the client computer.
+To ensure up-to-date resources, append a unique ID to the URL such as a timestamp of the resources’s upload on your server, e.g. https://awesomefonts.com/family_xy/regular/speciment.pdf?timestamp=1548239062<br />
 Required: False<br />
 <div id="class-font-attribute-postScriptName"></div>